Graduate Employees' Organization: Contracts

 GEO's first contract spanned from 2003 to 2006.
 Once this contract ended, in the spring of 2007, GEO ratified their second contract for 2006–2009 with back-pay, a greater subsidy of graduate healthcare, and higher wages.

 Bargaining for the third contract began in April 2009.
 In early November, a strike authorization vote was overwhelmingly passed (92% of 777 votes cast) by members of GEO.
 More than 1,000 graduate employees and supporters walked picket lines for two days on the Main Quad.
 GEO then ratified the third contract, which secured tuition waivers for graduate employees.

 A few months after the new contract was signed, in the summer of 2010, the College of Fine and Applied Arts (FAA) reduced tuition waivers in five departments (Music, Dance, Theater, Landscape Architecture, and Urban & Regional Planning) from the out-of-state to the in-state rate, a difference of $13,000 per year.
 The union grieved this violation of the contract with the university administration and filed an unfair labor practice (ULP) with the IELRB.
 They won a decision from a federal arbitrator in September 2011.
 On November 15, 2012, the IELRB ruled in favor of the GEO, finding that the UIUC administration engaged in an unfair labor practice with regard to the reduction in tuition waivers and failure to comply with the arbitrator's ruling.

 Bargaining for the fourth contract began on April 13, 2012.
 After several months of no resolution, GEO passed a strike authorization vote by 87%.
 On November 27, 2012, the administration and GEO signed a tentative agreement and GEO ratified this contract with a 95% vote of approval.

-GEO today

-In spring of 2017, GEO began bargaining for their fifth contract with the University of Illinois management team in anticipation of the fourth contract expiring on August 15, 2017.
-As voted on by membership at the General Membership Meeting on February 1, 2017, the contract priorities were organized around protecting tuition waivers, raising wages and eliminating fees, ensuring quality healthcare, and promoting access and equality (which includes creating childcare support, strengthening the nondiscrimination statement, and expanding parental, bereavement, and visa/immigration leave).

-In the first session, GEO's elected bargaining team presented its comprehensive contract proposal to the management team and answered questions.
-This bargaining negotiation is ongoing and will continue until a new contract is signed.
+In 2018, the GEO went on a 12-day strike, the longest of the organization's history at the time.
+Ultimately the GEO secured a contract with 98% of members voting in favor on March 9, 2018.
+The contract was effective from August 16, 2017, to August 15, 2022.

+On March 28, 2023, the GEO ratified a new contract with 98% of members voting in favor.
+The contract is effective August 16, 2022 through August 15, 2026.